backplane/conex/adb/README.md

 Note: This version uses the [debian adb package](https://packages.debian.org/buster/adb) only -- previously I was getting the code directly from [google's android platform utils for linux release](https://dl.google.com/android/repository/platform-tools-latest-linux.zip) and including other parts of the platform utils in this images.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/adb).

 ## Usage

 ### Interactive